picoded/dockerfiles/base/README.md

 # Standard /workspace folder
 This generally represents the data storage directory.
 In several cases one can simply mount the `/workspace` folder.
 And be done with, for all you data backup requirements.
+This greatly simplify the backup process.

 However for certain repositories it might be more "complicated".
 Check the README of those image for more details.